moubi/blog/content/blog/sticky-header-table-with-react-hooks/index.md

 Turning a table header sticky could be challenging in contrast to something made out of flexbox.
 It is frustrating to see that simply applying `position: fixed` to the header doesn't magically work.
 And perhaps having to render two `<thead />`s is too much.

-**On the other hand tables come very handy at presenting array-like data with many default benefits.** That's why a separate blog post was dedicated to the header challenge.
-The minimum you would need to untangle it is a custom React hook being the main bolt.
+**On the other hand tables come very handy at presenting array-like data with many default benefits.** It is the reason for this separate blog post dedicated to the header challenge with a custom React hook being the main bolt.

 ## Resources
   - [A Complete Guide to the Table Element](https://css-tricks.com/complete-guide-table-element/) - deep into tables by Chris Coyier.